rust-unofficial/patterns/functional/lenses.md

 }
 ```

+It would be possible to create a `struct` for each of these types and parse the JSON into it.
-Obtaining the customer ID is possible, but each one would need their own implementation of `get_customer_id`.
+However, each one would need to implement their own version of, for example, `get_customer_id`.

-What if one piece of code wanted to retrieve all customer IDs regardless of data type?
+But what if one piece of code wanted to retrieve all customer IDs regardless of data type?

-The solution in Rust is to make a trait which represents the operation, and implement it for both database API types:
+The solution in Rust is to make a trait which represents the operation.
+If it is implemented for both `struct`s, then type erasure can make the once piece of code work:

 ```rust
 use std::collections::HashSet;